 We never actually set out to create a family travel blog.

 In 2009, Chelsea was buried and chained deep in the bowels of an online marketing goblin.
-A terrible and heartless beast spewing out widget marketing phlegm for an online window treatment brand.
+Terrifying, I know.
+This machine was a heartless beast spewing out widgety marketing phlegm for an online home decor brand.
 Chelsea learned a lot about marketing along the way, but unfortunately also learned how dictator-like leadership can stifle creative efforts and spirits.
 So Chelsea decided to make a change.

 Into the DARK and OUT Again

 Meanwhile, I volunteered to explore the more ‘seedy' side of things.
 After graduating from UCLA – having played football the whole time – I could not imagine life in a cubicle.

 Solving problems was fun for me, communications was easy, and I found conflict to be a fascinating subject.
 It sounds strange, but there was a deep drive within me to understand what made people decide that they could or could not get along.
 I majored in Political Science and emphasized my study in International Politics.
 Understanding things like ‘realistic power,' detente, MAD (Kissinger's philosophy of Mutually Assured Destruction) and Game Theory actually really came in handy when handling 911 calls.